Graduateshotline

 Financial Aid

-The Economic students at this University receive stipend support and full tuition while they are admitted and heading towards a satisfactory progress in getting their degree.
-The Economics Division here urges the applicants strongly to apply for financial support from the extramural agencies.
-Pupils, who get extramural fellowships, which are competitively funded, might be eligible to get an educational allowance.
+The economic students at this University receive stipend support and full tuition while they are admitted and making satisfactory progress towards their degree.
+The Economics Division strongly urges applicants to apply for financial support from extramural agencies.
+Pupils who get extramural fellowships, which are competitively funded, might be eligible for an educational allowance.

-In case you have already applied for external funding, then you are to mention that in the application.
-In case an applicant does not have to fund while apply but can source it later, then they ought to ensure that they communicate the same to the department.
+If you have already applied for external funding, you must mention that in the application.
+If an applicant does not have to fund while applying but can source it later, they ought to ensure that they communicate the same to the department.

 Tuition Fee

-The tuition fee for full-time students for the students of Economics at the University's Economics Department, for a year, is about $35,000 apart from other various expenditures.
+The tuition fee for full-time students of Economics at the University's Economics Department for a year is about $35,000, which is different from other expenditures.

 Stanford University

-Admission and financial aid decisions are made by the Admissions Committee of the Department in February of each year for the class which will enter the following September.
+The Admissions Committee of the Department makes admission and financial aid decisions for the class, which will enter the following September, in February of each year.
 The Department receives more than 700 applications per year, and about 50 are admitted.
 The entering class size usually consists of 25 students.
-The Department does not defer admission; applicants must begin their studies in September of the year in which they are accepted.
+The Department does not defer admission; applicants must begin their studies in September of the year they are accepted.

 Princeton University